 What types of compensation are you entitled to recover as part of your foot injury claim?

 There are two main types of compensation which your solicitor can claim as part of your foot injury claim:

 1. Financial losses

 When you suffer a foot injury in an accident – it is likely that you will incur some financial losses and expenses.
-You might find the limitations of your injury affect your ability to work and consequently result in lost income; you might find that you need friends or family to help you whilst your recuperate resulting in assistance in the home expenses; you might have to buy pain killers and travel regularly to your hospital and GP resulting in medical and travel expenses.
+You might find the limitations of your injury affect your ability to work and consequently result in lost income; you might find that you need friends or family to help you whilst your recuperate (resulting in assistance in the home expenses); you might have to buy pain killers (resulting in medical expenses); you may have to travel regularly to your hospital and GP (resulting in medical and travel expenses).